OpenZeppelin/openzeppelin-test-helpers/README.md

   ...
 ```

-Use this helper to specify expected error message, when you're testing a function that can revert for multiple reasons.
+Use this helper to specify the expected error message, when you're testing a function that can revert for multiple reasons.

 #### async shouldFail.throwing (promise)
 Only accepts failures due to a failed `assert` (which executes an invalid opcode).